yuyong1990/Databases-of-SFRC-and-RAC/README.md

 Paper 5: Ensemble Machine Learning Models for Compressive Strength and Elastic Modulus of Recycled Brick Aggregate Concrete

 Paper 6: Predicting compressive strength of concrete at elevated temperatures and optimizing its mixture proportions

+Paper 7: A sophisticated computational approach for flexural strength prediction and mix proportion optimization of steel fiber-reinforced concrete (Under review)